kicaj29/aws/AccountMgmtBillingAndSupport/readme.md

     * On-Demand (hourly)
     * Reservations (1 or 3 years commitment): reservations can provide up to a 70% discount compared to the On-Demand price
     * Dedicated Hosts can be purchased as a Reservation for up to 70 percent off the On-Demand price.
+* Dedicated Instances vs Dedicated Host
+  * **Dedicated Instances**: If you stop/start instance, you can get some other hardware somewhere else.
+Basically, the hardware is "yours" (you are not sharing it with others) for the time your instance is running.
+You stop/start it, you may get different physical machine later on (maybe older, maybe newer, maybe its specs will be a bit different), and so on. **So your instance is moved around on different physical servers - whichever is not occupied by others at the time.**
+  * **Dedicated Host**: With Dedicated Host the physical server is basically yours.
+It does not change, it's always the same physical machine for as long as you are paying.

 ## Compute Pricing - Lambda and ECS